-- NO durags or head coverings (i.e. bonnets, fitness head bands, scarves integrated inothe hairstyles) - Physical Education (approved physical education apparel with STEM logo) - Regular Uniform (approved apparel inclusive of white/blue polo shirts, blue slacks/skirts, and approved jackets or sweaters) - Navy hooded garments with the STEM logo are permissible. - Appropriate and safe footwear must be worn at all times.
-Specifically, no thong sandals, UGG slippers, flip-flops or "slides" are to be worn due to the safety factor when using stairs and equipment.
+- NO durags or head coverings (i.e. bonnets, fitness head bands, scarves integrated into the hairstyles) - Physical Education (approved physical education apparel with STEM logo) - Regular Uniform (approved apparel inclusive of white/blue polo shirts, blue slacks/skirts, and approved jackets or sweaters). - Navy hooded garments with the STEM logo are permissible.
+All sweaters must have STEM logo present.
+Dr. Reid will provide all scholars with a STEM sweater with the logo present. - Appropriate and safe footwear must be worn at all times.
+Specifically, no thong sandals, UGG slippers, flip-flops, crocs, or "slides" are to be worn due to the safety factor when using stairs and equipment.
 All sandals must be secured at the toes and ankle for safety. - Masks are optional.